-- c) To return to the Home screen, press the Menu Select button directly below Exit. - Turning the Bluetooth on via the preprogrammed button:

-a) Press the preprogrammed button to turn on the Bluetooth.
+- c) To return to the Home screen, press the Menu Select button directly below Exit. - Turning on the Bluetooth via the preprogrammed button: - a) Press the preprogrammed button to turn on the Bluetooth.

 You hear a short, medium-pitched tone.
-The display shows momentary ${\tt Bluetooth}$ on, and
+The display shows momentary Bluetooth on, and